-TheHorseCourse is an equine-assisted behaviour programme delivered in prisons and other settings in the UK.
-Our charitable purpose is to reduce social exclusion through horse-assisted interventions.
+TheHorseCourse reduces social exclusion through horsemanship-based interventions.
 To this end we work hard on innovative programme development, robust testing of efficacy and careful replication.
 In addition, we aim to widely disseminate what is found to be effective, raising standards in this field.

 Horses in Prison